disastrid/instruments_lab/docs/_research/accessible-instruments.md

 Despite a large portion of bass playing technique becoming mechanised, the adapted bass remained recognisable as a *bass guitar*.
 This lead us to think about the ways that an instrument's overall aesthetic qualities (*global form*) and the more micro-level details of interaction (*interaction modality*) affect a player's perception of the instrument's  musical acceptability.

+*Read more about the adapted bass guitar on the [Bela Blog](https://blog.bela.io/2017/02/01/making-the-one-handed-bass-with-bela/) or watch the [BBC Teach youtube episode](https://www.youtube.com/watch?v=0lA4Oppg4UM)*

 {% include single-image-research.html fileName="accessible/BBC-bass.jpg" %}

 ### The Strummi